Gelug: Monasteries

 Tsongkhapa founded the monastery of Ganden in 1409 as his main seat.
 Drepung Monastery was founded by Jamyang Choje, Sera Monastery was founded by Chöje Shakya Yeshe, and Tashi Lhunpo Monastery was founded by Gyalwa Gendün Drup, the 1st Dalai Lama.
 These four were the largest and most powerful Gelug monasteries in Tibet.
 Before the Chinese occupation Ganden and Sera each had about 5,000 monks, while Drepung housed over 7,000.

 Labrang Monastery, in Xiahe County in Gansu province (and in the traditional Tibetan province of Amdo), was founded in 1709 by the first Jamyang Zhaypa, Ngawang Tsondru.
 Many Gelug monasteries and temples were also built throughout Tibet as well as in China and Mongolia.
+Notable Gelug monasteries in Kham include Lithang, Bathang, Sershul, and Dargye.
+In the Gyalrong region one finds some of the oldest Gelug monasteries on the eastern plateau such as Dhe-Tsang.

 Administration and lineage

 After Tsongkhapa's passing, his teachings were held and spread by Gyaltsab Je and Khedrup Gelek Pelzang, who were his successors as abbots of Ganden Monastery.
 These were the first "Ganden Tripa" (dGa’-ldan khri-pa, Ganden Throne Holder), an office which became the official head of the entire Gelug school.
 The lineage is still held by the present holder is Thubten Nyima Lungtok Tenzin Norbu, the 102nd Ganden Tripa (and not, as often misunderstood, by the Dalai Lama).

 Ganden Tripa is an elected position held by the most senior ex-abbots of Gyume and Gyuto Upper and Lower Tantric Colleges.
 The office lasts for seven years only.
 This is in contrast to the other Tibetan schools, who are led either by specific tulkus (reincarnation lineages like the Karmapas) or by a specific clan (like the Sakya school, led by the Khön family).

 Among the main lineage holders of the Gelug are: